bmanga/enki-1/README.md

 # Enki (QT5)

-a fast 2D robot simulator, with QT5 build system.
-This is a hacked version of the original enki simulator which uses QT5's qmake command and not cmake.
+a fast 2D robot simulator using the QT5 build system.

 © 1999-2017 Stéphane Magnenat and others ([full list](AUTHORS))